mi4uu/vscode-kittycoder/README.md

   You can include the programming language ("in Rust") or other relevant contexts for basic questions.
   You can select a meaningful code snippet for code explanations and error diagnosis.
 - **Do not trust answers blindly**.
-  It's a big step for Privy to be able to respond to your questions.
+  It's a big step for KittyTheCoder to be able to respond to your questions.
   It might respond with inaccurate answers, especially when talking about less well-known topics or when the conversation gets too detailed.
 - **Use different chat threads for different topics**.
-  Shorter threads with specific topics will help Privy respond more accurately.
+  Shorter threads with specific topics will help KittyTheCoder respond more accurately.

 ## 🤝 Credits